Last spring, 75-year old Kanda Aromdee walked into a Chase bank in upper Manhattan and withdrew $10,000, while two men waited for her outside.

 By this time, she was afraid.

-The men had approached Kanda (a pseudonym) around the corner outside a 99-cent store, with an old con that has a hundred postal and telephone variations: one of them claimed they won the lottery, and they needed a place to deposit the money.
+The men had approached Kanda (a pseudonym) around the corner outside a 99-cent store, with an old con that has a hundred postal and telephone variations: one of them claimed he had won the lottery, and needed a place to deposit the money.

 Then they asked her to withdraw some money to prove the account was legitimate.